TetronIO/JIM/README.md

 - Standalone (single-server, built-in database) - Perfect for smaller organisations or pre-production environments
 - External database - Use an existing database platform for reslliancy and scale
 - Scaled-out web frontends - To handle more users accessing the web app and for high-availability

+## Connectors
+JIM is currently targetting the following means of connecting to systems via it's built-in Connectors.
+More are anticipated, though people will be able to develop their own, custom Connectors for use with JIM to support bespoke scenarios.
+- LDAP
+- SQL Server
+- PostgreSQL
+- CSV
+- PowerShell
+- SCIM

 ## Roadmap
 JIM is in active development.
 There are many plans for new features.
 Check back soon for more details.